awslabs/aws-wasm-checksums/README.md

 ## AWS WASM Checksums

-WASM mplementations of the checksums supported by the [Smithy httpChecksum trait](https://smithy.io/2.0/aws/aws-core.html#aws-protocols-httpchecksum-trait).
+WASM implementations of the checksums supported by the [Smithy httpChecksum trait](https://smithy.io/2.0/aws/aws-core.html#aws-protocols-httpchecksum-trait).
 The WASM implementation are based on the [WASM component model](https://component-model.bytecodealliance.org/).

 ## Working with this REPO